ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 #### Data Analysis

-- Hospital Admins input the data into database
+- Hospital Admin person input the data into database
 - Specialist/Social workers run SPSS to analyze data creating insights, then share those with other specialists

 ### User Journey

 People going to hospital for checkup have different concerns at different touchpoints.
-We used journey to identify the area of problems, and potentially when to offer our solution.
+We used customer journey to identify the area of problems, and potentially when to offer our solution.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--d5ptiM6I--/c_scale,w_1000/v1506949192/Healthcare-Feedback/User-Journey.jpg">